 The Board of Directors will continue to promote NKDF programs and increase the uptake in the smaller communities.
-While NKDF Society continues to benefit from the increased recognition in the local media across the investment area, Directors and Management will increase communications with local governments and constituents throughout the catchment area.
+While NKDF Society continues to benefit from increasing recognition throughout the investment area, Directors and Management will increase communications with local governments, businesses, and residents throughout the catchment area.

-The Directors focus on safeguarding the fund by making informed decisions that maintain the highest value to government, business people and communities throughout northern British Columbia.
-Throughout the year the Manager and Directors encourage and welcome feedback from all stakeholders.
+The Directors focus on safeguarding the fund by making informed decisions that maintain the highest value to all stakeholders of the BC/Alcan Northern Development Fund.
+Throughout the year the Manager and Directors encourage feedback from all stakeholders, and use the input to guide decisions and make improvements to the operation.